Omar587/Shipyard/README.md

 # Shipyard
-Shipping container management system implemented in Linked list.
+Shipping container management system implemented in nested Linked list, it handles logic for shipyard operations and ships packages to customers.